Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 **cat "$OUT"**
 Prints the final table to the terminal.

-Then if reverse fraction ≫ forward → use **-s 2** arguments at featureCounts running.
+Then if reverse fraction is higher than forward → use **-s 2** arguments at featureCounts running.

 ## Step 6 - Quantifying Gene Expression by featureCounts {#step-6-quantifying-gene-expression-by-featurecounts}